mrfdev/1MB/Resources/Server/1mb-start-todo.md

 - [x] Give tmux the resolved server directory explicitly with `new-session -c` and validate the sibling through its resolved absolute path.

+## Completed in 2.17.4 build 077

+- [x] Replaced `echo -e` with Bash's built-in `printf` using fixed format strings and `%s` message arguments.
+- [x] Emit ANSI colours only when the actual output destination is a terminal and `NO_COLOR` is not set.
+Stdout and stderr are checked independently.
+- [x] Made output-function state local and removed the undefined `B` and `X` colour variables.

 ## Critical

 - [x] Stop immediately when tmux session creation fails; never send startup